(833) 262-7801

 Another important entry on any pre-trip inspection checklist is the odometer reading.

-When compared with the odometer reading at the end of the trip, this information gives you insight into how much the vehicle is being used and helps you establish an effective preventative maintenance schedule.
+When compared with the odometer reading at the end of the trip, this information provides insight into how much the vehicle is being used and helps managers establish an effective preventative maintenance schedule.

 Interior